 Jackson Junior Scholar Program

-The annual After–School Junior Ethics Academy will kick off in Spring 2014 with the theme of Social Justice.
-Dr. Rauhut, Jackson Center Director, Dr. Emily Crookston, Visiting Assistant Professor, and Ms. Sarah Robinson, Jackson Scholar, will facilitate the program to sixth graders from Conway, Whittemore Park, Blackwater, Ocean Bay and Loris Middle Schools.
+Dr. Nils Rauhut, Jackson Center Director, Dr. Emily Crookston, Visiting Assistant Professor, and Ms. Sarah Robinson, Jackson Scholar, will facilitate the program.
 Additionally, eight Jackson Scholars will participate as small-group leaders and mentors to the middle school students.
-The students invited to participate have been nominated by their teachers and principals for displaying leadership potential among their peers.
-Each session will consist of group discussion and encourage students to ask questions, make connections, illustrate their thoughts, and share their opinions.
+Each session involves group discussion and encourages students to ask questions, make connections, illustrate their thoughts, and share their opinions.
 We hope the program will be a catalyst for ongoing discussions about these topics with their friends and families later.